Jesus First, Arrows Out Lives

 Will you be for those far from God, for the poor and sick, at risk and vulnerable, for the sojourner and lonely, those bound and stuck.

-Heartland’s core values help describe who we are and what we’re about.
+Heartland’s core values answer the big WHY question...why we do what we do in the way we do it.
 Our hope is that they are representative of the essence of what it means to be a part of our community.

 with yourself, one another, and God